-Education Code sections 48900(v) and (w) encourage Other Means of Correction (OMoC), rather than suspension or expulsion, to be used to bring about appropriate conduct as part of a Multi-Tiered System of Supports (MTSS).
-This Multi-Tiered/Multi-Domain System of Supports includes Restorative Justice practices, trauma-informed practices, Social and Emotional Learning, and schoolwide Positive Behavior Interventions and Support, which may be used to help pupils gain critical social and emotional skills, receive support to help transform trauma-related responses, understand the impact of their actions (on themselves and others), and develop meaningful methods for repairing harm to the school community.
-This also includes referral to a School Attendance Review Board (SARB) for students who are habitually insubordinate or disorderly during school attendance (Education Code Section 48263).
-Education Code Section 48900.5 lists many other means of correction that may be documented before a suspension or expulsion recommendation.
-While several California Education Code sections prohibit the expulsion of students in lower grades for various offenses, a student in grades K-3 can be expelled for violations of any of the other offenses.
+While there are several California Education Code sections that prohibit the expulsion of students in lower grades for various offenses, a student in grade K-3 can be expelled for commission of any of the other offenses.
 Specifically, Education Code section 48900(k) prohibits the expulsion of any student for disruption/defiance and Education Code 48900.2 prohibits the expulsion of a student in K-3 for sexual harassment.
 Education Code 48900.3 (hate violence) and 48900.4 (harassment, threats, or intimidation) pertain only to students in grades 4-12.
-As identified mainly by elementary schools and smaller districts, students in grades K-5 who are expelled do not have as many educational options available as do expelled youth in grades 6-12.
+As identified mainly by elementary school and smaller districts, students in grades K-5 who are expelled do not have as many educational options available as do expelled youth in grades 6-12.
 In some instances, it has been difficult to place elementary school students who are expelled, especially at the K-4 level.
-The number of community day schools at the elementary school grade level is very limited.
+The number of community day schools at the elementary school grade level is limited.